Steps to take if the rate you see in ShipStation does not match the rate displayed in your postal account web portal.

-While these programs can be used to compare rates, it's best to use the online portal if one is available.
+Some carriers offer desktop programs to create labels like UPS Worldship.
+While these programs can be used to compare rates, it's best to use the online portal if available.

-Desktop programs often require updates or a new rate table if rates have been modified, however the online portal should always be up to date.
+Desktop programs often require updates or a new rate table if rates have been modified.
+However, the online portal should always be up to date.

-If the estimated rate you see in ShipStation matches the estimated rate provided by your carrier's online portal, ShipStation is working as expected.
+If the estimated rate in ShipStation matches the estimated rate provided by your carrier's online portal, ShipStation is working as expected.
 If you still feel the rate is too high or that they're charging you an incorrect amount, please contact the carrier for additional assistance.

-If you're not using a flat-rate shipping service, most carriers will bill the shipment based on either actual weight or dimensional weight, whichever is greater.
+When not using a flat-rate shipping service, most carriers will bill the shipment based on either actual weight or dimensional weight, whichever is greater.

-If you're comparing estimated rates on the carrier's online portal, make sure both the weight and dimensions match the shipment information in ShipStation.
+When comparing estimated rates on the carrier's online portal, make sure both the weight and dimensions match the shipment information in ShipStation.

-The default confirmation type for a shipping service is free, but if using a more advanced confirmation option (like Signature delivery) the carrier may charge an additional fee.
+The default confirmation type for a shipping service is free, but when a more advanced confirmation option is selected (like Signature on delivery) the estimated rate may include an additional fee.

 Other options like Carrier Insurance, Saturday Delivery, or Cash on Delivery may also cause the estimated rate displayed in ShipStation to include an additional fee.